ramasurampudi/product-portfolio/_pages/design-a-digital-library.md

 permalink: /case-studies/design-a-digital-library/
 author_profile: false
 ---
-problem : Most of the readers leave the book without completion.
+Problem : Most of the readers leave the book without completion, Or lose the notes they created after reading the book.